Reading Periods are now closed.

 We are not able to pay our contributors, but we nominate work regularly to annual prizes, and we will help advertise your work on social media.
 Our contributors have been featured in Best of the Net and in The Best Small Fictions.

 We appreciate writing grounded in craft as well as experience.
 We are moved by lyrical writing that is compelling, distinctive, accessible, and finely written.
-As a purely editorial decision, we will not consider trite, light verse, genre fiction, critical analyses, inspirational or motivational advice, erotica or pornography, or any writing that purposefully exploits or demeans.
-We cannot accept unsolicited interviews, photography or book reviews at this time.
+We also like the wild and fragmented, the snapshot, the unforeseen.
+As a purely editorial decision, we don't consider trite, light verse, genre fiction, critical analyses, inspirational or motivational advice, erotica, pornography, or any writing that purposefully exploits or demeans or enables hatred and bigotry.
+We reserve the right to remove pieces from our archives.

-Still acquires first electronic and indefinite archive rights.
+Still: The Journal acquires First Electronic Rights and Non-exclusive Archival Rights.
 Upon publication, all other rights revert to the author.
 Please credit Still: The Journal as first publisher if you reprint elsewhere; we like seeing our name in print, too.
 Still reserves the right to reprint work at a later date if we have the opportunity to occasionally make a print anthology and want to include your work.

 If you are interested in pitching a book review, an interview, artwork, collaborations, or a Still Life feature, please contact us by email at firstname.lastname@example.org.